Steven Hewlett Thatchers LimitedSteven Hewlett and his brothers are the fourth generation of their family to work as master thatchers.

 Besides being a master of his craft – as testified by the fact that his skill is certified by the elite National Society of Master Thatchers – Steven and his family like to run their business according to some high principles.
 This has cemented their reputation across the counties of Wiltshire, Dorset and Hampshire for being reliable, tidy and unobtrusive workers, who get the job done with the minimum of fuss and bother.
 “Our creed is to give excellent service with a high quality of workmanship, while being professional, friendly and courteous,” says Steven.

-If you need a skilled hand to keep your thatch up to scratch, give Steven a call and you’ll be privileged to witness a master at work.
+If you need a skilled hand to keep your thatch up to scratch, give Steven and the team a call and witness a master at work.